ReallyFighter/Putin-IP-Lookup/README.md

 Putin is an IP lookup made with python to get information from an IP.

 ## Installation
-git clone this repo by using this [this](https://git-scm.com/downloads).
+git clone this repo by using [this](https://git-scm.com/downloads).
 ```bash
 git clone https://github.com/ReallyFighter/Putin-IP-Lookup
 ```